coffeeringsdesign/brewtal-hoptimism/README.md

 ## Unforeseen Issues and Questions
 1. A ghost keg has appeared.
 While having a masterkeg array consisting of 6 kegs, a 7th blank keg appears at the bottom of the keg list component.
 Can't locate the cause.
+2. Began trying to get the ABV to change color according to percentage.
+Not sure of where to add the function yet.

 ## Setup/Installation Requirements